kailash-manasarovar/statement/docs/crimes/protagonists.md

 ### A second opinion

-- Another version of events is that this person, having the name Vidal SSH, *is* the man in the pictures above, and he was set up to be the fall-guy if anything went wrong in the original plan.
+- Another version of events is that if this person, having the name Vidal SSH, *is* the man in the pictures above, he may have been set up to be the fall-guy if anything went wrong in the original plan.
 - His attendance at the conservatory could have been a cover for the other man, a known criminal from the area.
 - In this scenario, and following a recent tip from a reliable anonymous source, I was informed that the man in the pictures above was under investigation for grooming at the time he visited the conservatory in 2022/23.
 - If this is true, and the [pictures and videos](../timeline/2023/june.md#youtube) made very public do seem to suggest he was involved in some sort of grooming gang scenario, then could the criminal porn gangs have simply needed someone to play a part to hide the fact that real pimps and pornographers were entering the conservatory freely to do whatever they liked.